PET OWNER ASSISTANCE

 We offer a wide range of free and low-cost services to help keep pets and people together whenever possible.
-In addition, we offer resources for people who've found dogs or cats in the community.
 Please select from the menu below for more information on our resources:

 Dog Behavior Resources

 - Crate Training

 - “Go To Place” Command

 - Introducing Your New Dog to Resident Dogs

 - Introducing Your Resident Dog to a New Cat

 - Leash Reactivity